 What do you do to decompress after a long day in front of the monitors?

-Run, learn a new idiom (for now I'm trying to improve my Russian), perfecting my burger recipe, also I'm getting addicted to playing chess (to be clear: I got into it much before this whole "Queen's Gambit" hype!)
+Run, learn a new idiom (for now I'm trying to improve my Russian), and perfect my burger recipe.
+Also, I'm getting addicted to playing chess.

 Which instrument(s) do you have the most fun playing?